The 2017 Christmas Gallimaufry was held on

 The Lecture was generously sponsored by The King's Arms at Charlton Horethorne.

-The proceeds of the Lecture are being divided equally between Maperton Church and Combat Stress, the charity selected by General Bucknall.
+The proceeds of the Lecture were divided equally between Maperton Church and Combat Stress, the charity selected by General Bucknall.

 The 2016 Christmas Gallimaufry was held on